-- 84. From 30 June 2021, only ADF Cadets issued with a DCAC under this Control and relevant Annexes will be permitted unescorted access to a Defence site subject to access control measures.
-Refer to Annex C Transitional arrangements for certain types of Defence Common Access Cards. - 85.
-From 30 June 2021, the Grey Cadet ID Card produced under the authority of the Directorate of Youth will not allow unescorted access onto a Defence site subject to access control measures.
+- 83. ADF Cadets are to be issued with a Red DCAC under this Control and relevant Annexes.
+They will be permitted unescorted access to a Defence site subject to access control measures. - 84.
+The Grey Cadet ID Card produced under the authority of the Directorate of Youth does not allow unescorted access onto a Defence site subject to access control measures.
 The Grey Cadet ID Card will continue to be issued to relevant personnel and will hold the same access privileges as a VIC.
 The holder of this card type must be escorted by a valid DCAC holder on a Defence site subject to access control measures.

-Note: To allow a transition to occur, Base Security Management Plans may continue to allow unescorted access for Grey Cadet ID Cards up until 30 June 2021.
-From this date, the Grey Cadet ID Cards will not permit unescorted access on to Defence site with access control measures in place.
-The Grey Cadet ID card will be treated as a Visitor Identification Card and require escort from a valid DCAC holder at all times.
+Note: Grey Cadet ID Cards do not permit unescorted access on to Defence site with access control measures in place.

+The Grey Cadet ID card is treated as a Visitor Identification Card and requires escort from a valid DCAC holder at all times.
 Any valid DCAC holder may escort a Grey Cadet ID Card holder.

-86. Cadet Support personnel, including Cadet Officers and Instructors, and parent/s or guardian/s of a Cadet member and Cadets seeking access to a Defence site may be issued a Red Series Common Areas Uncleared DCAC in accordance with Annex A - Defence Common Access Card Types.
+85. Cadet Support personnel, including Cadet Officers and Instructors, and parent/s or guardian/s of a Cadet member and Cadets seeking access to a Defence site may be issued a Red Series Common Areas Uncleared DCAC in accordance with Annex A - Defence Common Access Card Types.